 Mention of suicide or violence must be taken seriously.

-If you or someone you know is demonstrating these warning signs of suicide while taking Neurontin, contact your doctor or
+If you or someone you know is demonstrating these warning signs and symptoms of suicide while taking Neurontin, contact your

 Your doctor may need to change your medicine.

-Tell your doctor if, for any reason, you have not taken this medicine exactly as prescribed.
+Tell your doctor if, for any reason, you have not taken Neurontin exactly as prescribed.

 Otherwise, your doctor may change your treatment unnecessarily.

-If you need to have any medical tests while you are taking this medicine, tell your doctor.
+If you need to have any medical tests while you are taking Neurontin, tell your doctor.

 It may interfere with the results of some tests.